mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Formatting_Reference/Formatting_Reference.md

 ```
 {:.clear}

-> **Note:** place the include line before the opening paragraphs so text properly flows around it.
+> Place the include line before the opening paragraphs so text properly flows around it.
+{:.note}

 {% include spoiler-end %}